haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd.md

 > Each application must be small enough to fit on one of the worker nodes.

+* a Kubernetes cluster consists of nodes divided into **two groups**:
+  - A set of **master nodes** that host the *Control Plane* components, which are the brains of the system, since they control the entire cluster.
+  - A set of **worker nodes** that form the *Workload Plane*, which is where your workloads (or applications) run.

 ## Introducing the Kubernetes API objects

 ## Running applications in Pods